-- 2) conditioned in keeping with the membrane manufacturer's guidelines for storage and cold weather application. - 4) Conventionally Insulated Systems must be - 1) temporarily and continuously sealed, at the end of a day, or when installation must be stopped because of circumstance (such as inclement weather), to envelope any other components enclosed below the membrane system. - 2) positively lapped, wherever possible. - 5) All membranes must be mechanically secured - 1) around the perimeter. - 2) at a slope change greater than 2:12. - 3) around all curbs. - 4) at all drains and protrusions (mechanically fastened systems only).
+- 1) unrolled and allowed to 'relax' for at least thirty (30) minutes prior to installation. - 2) conditioned in keeping with the membrane manufacturer's guidelines for storage and cold weather application. - 4) Conventionally Insulated Systems must be - 1) temporarily and continuously sealed, at the end of a day, or when installation must be stopped because of circumstance (such as inclement weather), to envelope any other components enclosed below the membrane system. - 2) positively lapped, wherever possible. - 5) All membranes must be mechanically secured - 1) around the perimeter. - 2) at a slope change greater than 1:6 (2" in 12"). - 3) around all curbs. - 4) at all drains and protrusions (mechanically fastened systems only).